Exmark Original Belts

 Engineers have to start here.
 The service factor of a drive reflects the overall degree of difficulty for any belt put into the application.
 Is the distance between pulleys very short?
 That will increase the service factor.
 Are the pulleys very small?
 That also puts added stress and heat on any belt applied.
 Does the belt have to absorb any shock loading?
 Are the pulleys misaligned?

 Don’t let anyone fool you that some belts don’t stretch during break-in.
-Even wire cable can be stretched.
+Even steel roller chain can be stretched.
 In the case of v-belts, the prescribed amount of elongation depends mostly on the type, diameter and twist of cord in use.
 As a general rule of thumb, aramid cord (commonly referred to as "Kevlar") will stretch about 1% in application.
 Polyester cord can stretch as much as 2-3%, requiring the designed dimension to be right on the money.

 The belt cushion is the area of rubber under the tensile cord, toward the bottom of the belt.
 In our industry, two primary materials are used, often in a blend with natural rubber and reinforcement fiber.
 SBR (Styrene Butadiene Rubber) is the aftermarket rubber of choice due to its low cost.
 SBR works for a while, but tends also to crack and fail prematurely due to its low tolerance for elevated temperatures.
 Exmark uses SBR only in low speed applications.
 Our material of choice for v-belts is neoprene.
 It may cost more, but neoprene’s tolerance for higher temperatures makes it a far better choice.
 Neoprene does a great job of maintaining its flexibility over a higher temperature range.